Dipteryx odorata: Uses

-Tonka beans have been used as a source of natural coumarin, and, after its synthesis in the 1940s, artificial coumarin became one of the first artificial flavoring agents as a vanilla substitute.
-The FDA has considered foods containing tonka beans adulterated since 1954 because coumarin has shown toxicity in extremely high concentrations.
-Despite the ban on its use in foods, the product has been frequently imported into the United States by gastronomic enthusiasts.
-There have been calls for removing the restrictions on the use of tonka beans in food in the US similar to the successful deregulations of mangosteens and absinthe in the early 21st century; the regulations are criticized as unreasonable due to the unlikelihood of consuming enough coumarin to cause ill effects and due to the presence of coumarin in unregulated foods.
-Coumarin is also present in lavender, licorice, strawberries and cherries.
+Tonka beans have been used as a source of natural coumarin and, after its synthesis in the 1940s, artificial coumarin became one of the first artificial flavoring agents as a vanilla substitute.
+The Food and Drug Administration in the USA has considered foods containing tonka beans adulterated since 1954 because coumarin has shown toxicity in extremely high concentrations.
+Despite the American ban on its use in foods, the product has been frequently imported into the United States by gastronomic enthusiasts.
+There have been calls for removing the restrictions on the use of tonka beans in food in the US similar to the successful deregulations of mangosteens and absinthe in the early 21st century.
+The regulations are criticized as unreasonable due to the unlikelihood of consuming enough coumarin to cause ill effects and due to the presence of coumarin in unregulated foods.
+Coumarin is also present in lavender, cinnamon, licorice, strawberries, and cherries.

 In France, tonka beans are used in cuisine (particularly, in desserts and stews) and in perfumes.
 The flavor has been described as a complex mix of vanilla, almond, clove, cinnamon, and amaretto.
-Yves Rocher uses them in their men's perfume Hoggar, for example.
+Yves Rocher uses them in their men's perfume Hoggar, for example, and they are still used to flavor some pipe tobaccos, such as Samuel Gawith "1792 Flake."

 Many anticoagulant prescription drugs, such as warfarin, are based on 4-hydroxycoumarin, a chemical derivative of coumarin initially isolated from this bean.
 Coumarin, however, does not have anticoagulant properties.

-The beans were formerly also spelled "tonquin" and "tonkin", although it has no connection with Tonkin, now part of Vietnam.
-Tonquin is still used today to flavor some pipe tobaccos, such as Samuel Gawith "1792 Flake."
-Cumaru, also known as Brazilian teak, is an increasingly popular hardwood used for flooring in the United States.
-It has a very appealing natural color variation and is considered quite durable as it has a 3540 rating on the Janka hardness scale.
-Cumaru decking has a Class A fire-resistance rating, because it has a flame spread Index of 20.